JohnTelford/rstblog/source/av.rst

 A primary concern about AVs is developing, testing, and updating onboard hardware and software.
 AVs need more complex computer systems than aircraft because of roadway interactions, and driving a vehicle is more difficult than flying a plane.

-Driving defensively requires constant evaluation of ever changing conditions, and to quickly respond to other drivers, people, animals, weather conditions, and many more known or unknown hazards.
+Driving defensively requires keeping vigilant and evaluating   ever changing conditions, and to quickly respond to other drivers, people, animals, road conditions, weather conditions, and many more known or unknown hazards.

 .. figure:: _static/driving_in_mixed_traffic.png